-The Iowa State Greek Community has 40 facilities that house approximately 2,000 students during the academic year.
+The Iowa State Greek Community has 40+ facilities that house approximately 2,000 students during the academic year.
 Each chapter house holds between 29 and 87 students.
 Many fraternities will house first-year through senior students while sororities typically house sophomore through senior level students.
 Students should work directly with the chapter to determine if and when they are able to live in the chapter house.
 Facilities are considered university-affiliated housing as they are owned by private nonprofit corporation boards, LLCs or their national housing corporation.

 Fraternity and sorority facilities are considered congregate housing.
 Congregate housing includes a private bedroom with 1-3 roommates.
 All residents of the house share living and activity space including dining rooms, formal living rooms, family rooms/dens, activity rooms, meeting rooms and study rooms.
 Amenities include:

 - House Director (all sororities and most fraternities)

 - Meals provided by a cook or catering service

 - Wireless internet